rotki/rotki/docs/api.rst

       PUT /api/1/users HTTP/1.1
       Host: localhost:5042
+      Accept: application/json, text/javascript

       {
             "name": "john",
             "password": "supersecurepassword",
             "premium_api_key": "dasdsda",
             "premium_api_secret": "adsadasd",
       }

    :reqjson string name: The name to give to the new user
    :reqjson string password: The password with which to encrypt the database for the new user
-      :reqjson string premium_api_key: An optional api key if the user has a Rotki premium account.
+   :reqjson string[optional] premium_api_key: An optional api key if the user has a Rotki premium account.
-      :reqjson string premium_api_secret: An optional api secret if the user has a Rotki premium account.
+   :reqjson string[optional] premium_api_secret: An optional api secret if the user has a Rotki premium account.

    **Example Response**: